-On closer inspection, the evidence becomes less clear.
-Some first-language patterns resist retraining, but others can be overcome with a small amount of lab exposure.
-Carpenter (2005, 2006, 2010) succeeded in teaching English speakers the artificial stress rule "leftmost low vowel, else leftmost vowel".
+16 Some first-language patterns can be overcome with a small amount of lab exposure.
+Carpenter (2005, 2006, 2010) succeeded in teaching English speakers the artificial stress rule "stress leftmost low vowel, else leftmost vowel".
 Since the low vowels were also lax and the high ones also tense, the artificial pattern overcame the English L1 preference for stressing heavy syllables.
 Kuo (2009) found that Mandarin speakers' L1 phonotactics did not affect their ability to acquire L1-conforming vs. L1-nonconforming artificial patterns from brief exposure.